Omar Haji Mohamed

-Omar Haji Mohamed 'Masalle' (Cumar Xaaji Masalle); (1934 – 2014).
+Omar Haji Mohamed 'Masalle' (Cumar Xaaji Masalle); (1934–2014).
 Born in Beledweyne from a Marehan family.
 He was a commander of the Somali military in the Hiiraan Region, in Central Somalia.
 Before he joined the military, he was a language teacher.
-He also became a Somali Minister of Defence and health minister.
+He also became a Somaliminister of defence and health minister.

 Biography

 Masale was one of the commanding officers of the Ogaden War, and was ethnically related to the late Somali president Siad Barre.
 Masale was the second deputy to the joint chiefs of staff and the head of the 2nd armored division (formerly 2nd Brigade).

 Somali National Front

-In 1991, after the collapse of the Somali Democratic Republic Omar lead the Somali National Front (SNF).
-Which stretched from the Gedo region of Somalia, to Kismaayo which was captured in 1999.
+In 1991, after the collapse of the Somali Democratic Republic, Omar led the Somali National Front (SNF), whose area of operation stretched from the Gedo region of Somalia, to Kismaayo which was captured in 1999.

-For most of the civil war, the SNF governed and conducted operations in the Gedo region of southern Somalia.
+For most of the civil war the SNF governed and conducted operations in the Gedo region of southern Somalia.
 In an effort to restore order in the area, the SNF supported the creation of an Islamic Sharia court to resolve disputes and a police force to maintain order.
-As a result, a relatively effective governing administration was established in the region.The SNF's political leadership, was led by former Defense Minister General Omar Haji Masallah, and based in Nairobi, Kenya, while the military wing led by General Mohammed Hashi Ghani,(former governor of Hargiesa) was based in the city of Luuq, Gedo.
+As a result, a relatively effective governing administration was established in the region.
+The SNF's political leadership, was led by former Defense Minister General Omar Haji Masallah, and based in Nairobi, Kenya, while the military wing led by General Mohammed Hashi Ghani,(former governor of Hargiesa) was based in the city of Luuq, Gedo.
 The organization would be consistently represented at all major national reconciliation and peace conferences over the 1990s.